jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 }
 ```

-Now that we have resources provisioned let's get our test set up.
+After this has been applied in our environment let's get our test set up.
 In a terminal window from your machine have this script running in the background to simulate load.

 ```bash
 $ while true;